Man's Fate: Plot summary

-The novel occurs during a 22-day period mostly in Shanghai, China and concerns mainly the communist insurrectionists and others involved in the conflict.
+The action takes place during a 22-day period mostly in Shanghai, China, and concerns mainly the communist insurrectionists and others involved in the conflict.
 The novel's plot roughly follows the real-life communist takeover of (non-concession) Shanghai and the swift, murderous response to the uprising by Chiang Kai-shek's right Kuomintang.
 The four primary protagonists are Ch'en Ta Erh (whose name is spelled Tchen in the French original of the book), Kyoshi ("Kyo") Gisors, Katov, and Baron de Clappique.
 Their individual plights are intertwined throughout the book.

 Ch'en Ta Erh, a young cadre, is sent to assassinate a Chinese businessman in order to gain access to a ship full of weapons for communist use.
 After some hesitation, he succeeds.
 Despite orders to the contrary from the Comintern, he becomes convinced that Chiang Kai-shek must be assassinated.
 Ch'en blames the failure of his first plot to materialize on lacking commitment, and attaches mystical significance to individualist fatality and murder.
 He resolves to kill Chiang in a suicide bombing.
 He succeeds in bombing Chiang's car on the eve of the crackdown, and commits suicide when the bomb fails to kill him, but it is later revealed that the attempt failed, as Chiang was not in the car.

 Kyo Gisors, the half-French, half-Japanese son of a prominent professor, is the commander of the initial revolt, owing to his intellectuality and contact with Europeans in the concessions.
 As a communist, he believes that every person should choose his own meaning, rather than being governed by any external forces.
 He spends most of the story trying to keep power in the hands of the local workers rather than the Kuomintang, and resolving conflict with his unfaithful wife, May, who is anguished by Kyo's dangerous work.
 He is eventually captured, and refuses to inform on his comrades.
 In a final act of self-determination, he chooses to take his own life with cyanide.